fjooord/blog/docs/writing/posts/generic-placement.md

 ## Ready to Implement This in Your Own System?

-If you're building an AI report generation system that needs to match specific writing styles while handling sensitive information, here's how to adapt our approach :
+If you're building an AI report generation system that needs to match specific writing styles while handling sensitive information:

-1. Start with our prompt template below and customize the sections:
+1. Start with our prompt template below:

-    - Replace [YOUR_DOCUMENT_TYPE] with "report" or your specific report type
-    - Define [YOUR_DOMAIN_SPECIFIC_DATA] (patient data, test scores, etc)
-    - List [EXAMPLES_OF_YOUR_DOMAIN_SPECIFIC_DATA] relevant to your reports

-2. Create generic identifiers for your report data:

-    - Map common data types (names, dates, metrics) to placeholders
+    - Define your domain-specific data types and examples
-    - Define clear rules for what should/shouldn't be replaced
+    - Create clear replacement rules
-    - Document identifier formats ([PATIENT_NAME], [TEST_DATE], etc)

-3. Build validation checks specific to report generation:

-    - Verify no sensitive information leakage
+    - Build validation checks for sensitive information
-    - Confirm report structure remains intact
-    - Check all identifiers are properly replaced

-4. Test with a small batch of real reports:
+2. Test with a small batch (2-3) of real reports:

-    - Start with 2-3 example reports
     - Validate style preservation
     - Check for data contamination

-5. Scale gradually and refine:
+    - Gather feedback and refine

+3. Scale gradually:
     - Monitor generated reports
-    - Gather feedback from report writers
     - Update identifiers and rules as needed

 ### Prompt